fanny-yang/MABFDR/readme.txt

 4: many alt at beginning - step up

 FDRrange (online FDR procedure)
-0: LORD++ ( see paper ... )
+0: LORD++ ( we use the ++ version, described in the paper "Online control of the false discovery rate with decaying memory" available at https://arxiv.org/abs/1710.00499, for the LORD procedure described in our paper )
 1: LORD
 3: no FDR, plain alpha
-4: alpha invest
+4: alpha invest (Foster & Stine '07 )
 5: Bonferroni

 proc_list (MAB combined with different online multiple testing procedures)
-0: MAB-LORD
+0: MAB-LORD (corrected with LORD++)
-3: MAB-IND
+3: MAB-IND (uncorrected)
 5: MAB-Bonf

 alg_list ( sampling procedure per experiment )
-0: LUCB best-arm MAB algorithm ( see paper ... )
+0: LUCB best-arm MAB algorithm ( Kalyanakrishnan et al. '12 )
 1: Uniform sampling

-Notes:
+------------------------- Some notes ---------------------------
+- If you run the code on your local computer, you may comment out the lines in import section of the plotting related code containing 'agg'
 - Although AlphaInvest was implemented, it is not plotted in the graphs
 - Epsilon-modified LUCB is not currently implemented
 - The number of runs that are averaged over are aggregated.
 Thus, if you run the exp multiple times, you'll average over more samples
+- For parallelization (of the e.g. New Yorker experiments) you may write a wrapper and use ipyparallel